Barakat ibn Hasan: As Co-Sharif of Mecca

-Emir of Mecca
+As Sharif of Mecca

 After Sharif Hasan's death Barakat and Ibrahim responded to summons from Barsbay and left their brother Abu al-Qasim in charge of Mecca.
 In Cairo the Sultan appointed Barakat as Emir of Mecca and ordered Ibrahim to swear an oath of loyalty to his brother.
 Barakat's appointment was conditional on his agreement to pay the remaining balance of Hasan's debt, amounting to twenty five thousand dinars.
 The Sultan also demanded an annual tribute of ten thousand dinars and the customary share owed to him from the customs duties (mukus) of Jeddah.
 He further stipulated that Indian ships would no longer be subject to duties at the Sharif's port in Jeddah, and would instead pay their dues at the Mamluk port in Suez.
 Barakat and Ibrahim left Cairo on 11 Shawwal 829 AH (c.
-16 August 1426) and reached Mecca around 11-15 Dhu al-Qi'dah (September 1426).
+16 August 1426) and reached Mecca by 15 Dhu al-Qi'dah (17 September 1426).

 During this time, Jalaluddin Muhammad Shah, the Sultan of Bengal, gifted Barakat with presents and robes of honour.
 With Barakat's permission, the Bengali Sultan constructed two Islamic institutions (known as Banjaliyah Madaris); the first in Makkah and the latter in Madinah which was built between 1428 and 1431.
 An account of these can be found in the Tarikh Makkah (History of Makkah).